Generic Name: buprenorphine (bue-pre-NOR-feen) (Transdermal route)

 Chemical Class: Opioid

-The buprenorphine skin patch should not be used if you need pain medicine for just a short time, such as when recovering from surgery.
-Do not use this medicine to relieve mild pain.
-This medicine should not be used to treat pain that you only have once in a while or "as needed".
+The buprenorphine skin patch should not be used if you need pain medicine for just a short time, such as after surgery.
+Do not use this medicine for mild pain or pain that you only have once in a while or "as needed."

 This medicine is available only with your doctor's prescription.